Table of Contents

 Domain ownership

-The first principle will also require the biggest cultural upheaval within your company.
-Instead of a central data team owning all the data, each domain team takes full responsibility for their domain's data.
+This principle often represents the largest cultural shift.
+Instead of a centralized team managing all enterprise data, each domain team takes responsibility for their data lifecycle.

 Data as a product